tpowellcio/mbrochh.github.com/source/posts/django.md

 and then follow the [Django Tutorial](https://docs.djangoproject.com/en/dev/intro/tutorial01/).
 This should take you between one and two weeks.
-Afterwards you would have an idea about Python and Django but you would not be able to implement the next Instagram.
+Afterwards you would have an idea about Python and Django but you would not be able to implement the next Facebook.

-If you want to make a change in your career and earn real money by creating web applications there is a slightly larger answer.
+If you want to make a change in your career and earn real money by creating web applications there is a slightly longer answer.
 After all, this is IT and it turns out that it is a bit more complex than just [turning it off an on again](https://www.youtube.com/watch?v=p85xwZ_OLX0).